 See the magnificent Tall Ships as they return to the Maritime Greenwich and Royal Arsenal Woolwich riverfronts.

-A fleet of 40 ships takes to the river Thames for four days of festivities over the Easter weekend, as the crews prepare for a 7,000 nautical mile transatlantic race to Canada.
-Marking the 150th anniversary of the Canadian Confederation and organised by Sail Training International, the vessels will leave London at the end of the weekend, setting sail for Portugal, Bermuda and Boston, before arriving in Quebec on 18 July.
+A fleet of more than 30 ships takes to the river Thames for four days of festivities over the Easter weekend, as the crews prepare for a 7,000 nautical mile transatlantic race to Canada.
+The vessels will leave London at the end of the weekend, setting sail for Portugal, Bermuda and Boston, before arriving in Quebec on 18 July.

-Make a day of it by exploring the Cutty Sark, the Royal Observatory and the National Maritime Museum, immersing yourself in the rich maritime history of Royal Greenwich.
+Make a break of it by exploring Cutty Sark, Greenwich Market, the Royal Observatory, National Maritime Museum, Old Royal Naval College and the Royal Arsenal Woolwich, immersing yourself in the rich maritime history of Greenwich.